 Bylaws are the secondary law of an association best used to detail how the society is formed and run.

-mentioned in a cursory manner.
+in a cursory manner.
 ASRT’s state of incorporation, Illinois, requires them.
-Even where legally optional, most
+Even where legally optional, most associations

-the terms of an agreement between an association and its members.
-The agreement ordinarily shall be honored and enforced in a court of law.
-Bylaws describe the relationships, rights and obligations for the members, directors, officers, and staff
+terms of an agreement between an association and its members.
+The agreement ordinarily shall be honored and enforced in a

+Bylaws describe the relationships, rights and obligations for the members, directors, officers, and staff of an association.

-with the ASRT Affiliate Compliance Documents signed by both parties each year.
-The TSRT bylaws will be submitted to the ASRT
+the ASRT Affiliate Compliance Documents signed by both parties each year.
+The TSRT bylaws will be submitted to the ASRT for

 Counsel regarding bylaw changes.

 Texas Society of Radiologic Technologists, INC. Charter #157283-01